ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 # Support of Top-Level Link Elements

-Consistently with {{Section 7 of I-D.ietf-ace-oscore-gm-admin}}, the following holds for the Group Manager.
+Consistent with {{Section 7 of I-D.ietf-ace-oscore-gm-admin}}, the following holds for the Group Manager.

 * It MUST support the top-level link elements 'ace_groupcomm_profile', 'exp', and 'group_policies' corresponding to the ACE Groupcomm Parameters defined in {{Section 8 of RFC9594}}.